salonbooking/salonbooking/readme.txt

 = What is the limit of the free version? =

-You can accept up to 20 reservations
+You can accept up to 30 reservations

 = What happen when plugin free version reach its booking limit? =

-You should buy the PRO version here. http://plugins.wpchef.it/downloads/salon-booking-wordpress-plugin/
+You should buy the PRO version here:

+http://plugins.wpchef.it/downloads/salon-booking-wordpress-plugin/